 Use this sheet to help ensure that you have completed your application properly and that you have provided all materials that must be included in the application.
 All pages of the application, including attachments.
-One (1) original plus one (1) photocopy of the application must be submitted.
-This application must include the following where applicable: Application Contents: 1.
+Only One (1) original of the application must be submitted.
+Application Contents: This application must include the following where applicable: 1.
 Application Cover Form: One page; note especially the following: Name of applicant project manager or contact, mailing address, phone and fax a. numbers, and email address. b.
 The description of activity (application summary) is typed in space provided.
 2. Application Narrative.
-3. Action Plan: Showing quarterly schedule of planned accomplishments.
-(For example, how many units will be completed each quarter.
-4. Itemized Project Budget and Budget Narrative Organizational Information Package: Applicant must also submit this package, which must include the following items (or most recent updates to these items) where applicable: 1.
-Articles of Incorporation 2.
-State Corporation Commission Certificate and Evidence of Current Renewal 3.
+Action Plan: Showing quarterly schedule of planned accomplishments.
+(For example, 3. how many units will be completed each quarter.
+4. Itemized Project Budget and Budget Narrative Organizational Information Package: Applicant must also submit this package, which must include the following items (or most recent updates to these items) where applicable: Articles of Incorporation 1.
+2. State Corporation Commission Certificate and Evidence of Current Renewal 3.
 Current Bylaws of the Organization 4.
-IRS 501(C) Tax Exemption Determination Letter 5.
-Current List of the Organizations Board of Directors Organizations Most Recent Audit/Financial Statements 6.
+IRS 501(C) Tax Exemption Determination Letter Current List of the Organizations Board of Directors 5.
+Organizations Most Recent Audit/Financial Statements 6.
 Evidence of Insurance 7.
 504/ADA Self-Evaluation and Assurance of Compliance 8.
 Organization Business Plan 9.
 Board Attendance Certification 10.

-11. Board Financial Commitment Certification Current Budget of the Organization-Estimated Budget Form 12.
-Copy of executed Resolution if required 13.
+Board Financial Commitment Certification

+Copy of executed Resolution if required